-Lebanese communication patterns reflect politeness, generosity, hospitality, and respect for tradition.
-Accordingly, Lebanese devote significant time to greetings and other formalities such as inquiring about one's family and background in detail.
+Lebanese devote significant time to greetings and other formalities such as inquiring about one's family and background in detail.
 In their interactions, Lebanese strive to emphasize respect for their conversation partners and their social status, while avoiding embarrassment to themselves or others, particularly in business meetings and in interactions with elders and social superiors.